 How to Make Chocolate Cake

-To make this basic chocolate cake we will be using the blending method.
+To make this cake we will be using the blending method.
 This is the easiest mixing method for cakes and only requires a few steps.

-Always measure out all of your ingredients before you start baking and preheat your oven.
-You can also prep your pans.
+Measure out all of your ingredients before you start baking and preheat your oven.
+Go ahead and prep your pans by lining them with parchment paper or using non-stick spray.
 This cake can be made into a sheet cake, a 2-layer cake, or cupcakes.

-In a large mixing bowl, mix together all of your dry ingredients until well combined.
+In a large mixing bowl, mix together all of the dry ingredients until well combined.

 In a separate mixing bowl mix together all of the wet ingredients except for the hot coffee or hot water.
 Mix together until well combined.

-Mix together the wet ingredients (minus the coffee) with the dry ingredients.
+Mix together the wet ingredients (minus the coffee or water) with the dry ingredients.
 As soon as the two are starting to come together, slowly pour in the hot liquid while continuing the mix.

 Mix just until the ingredients are completely incorporated.
 You don’t want to over-mix the batter or your cake will be dry.